 3 Kids Get Bacterial Infections from Minn.
 Farm

 DAYTON, Minn.
-(AP) - Three children developed bacterial infections after they played with animals at a pumpkin farm in Dayton, and one child was hospitalized with complications, the state Department of Health said Saturday.
+(AP) — Three children have come down with bacterial infections after they played with animals at a pumpkin farm in Dayton.

 One child was hospitalized with hemolytic uremic syndrome, a serious complication that can result in kidney failure.
 The other two weren't hospitalized.

-The health department said the pumpkin farm was cooperating with the investigation.
-The farm has closed off public access to the animals but its pumpkin patch remains open for business.
+The health department says the bacteria are common in cattle and goats, and Dehn's is cooperating with the investigation.
+The farm has closed public access to the animals but its pumpkin patch remains open for business.

 (Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)